Financial Support Options

 The department awards competitive summer support to students whose research is related to human health.
-These fellowships are endowed by Dr. NL Tartar, an alumnus of Oregon State University and long-time physician in the community.
-NL Tartar Research Fellowship awards assist graduate students in chemistry, biochemistry and microbiology.
+These fellowships are endowed by Dr. NL Tartar, an alumnus of Oregon State University and a long-time physician in the community.
+NL Tartar Research Fellowship awards assist graduate students in chemistry, biochemistry, and microbiology.
 Priority is given to U.S. citizens.

 Milton Harris Graduate Fellowship